-Bellevue College offers the Healthcare Management & Leadership (HCML) BAS degree for students who are interested in becoming healthcare managers and administrators.
-The HCML degree offers two concentrations, in General Healthcare Management and Radiation & Imaging Management.
+Bellevue College offers several Bachelors of Applied Science degree options for students who are interested in completing a healthcare relate bachelors degree.
 These degree completion options are designed to prepare professionals for entrance to mid-level management positions in the healthcare field.
 This degree completion is called a 2+2 model meaning you come in with a 2 year degree (from any regionally accredited institution) and complete your last 2 years at Bellevue College to earn your 4 year Bachelors degree!
+Learn more…

 Step 3: Advanced Degrees

 Upon successful completion of the BAS Healthcare Management & Leadership program, you’ll be eligible to apply for master-level programs and advanced degree programs.
 Many of our students have completed their Master’s in Healthcare Administration (MHA) and Master’s in Business Administration (MBA).
 If you are a current student, reach out to us today to learn more!

 Interested in taking just a course or two through the Healthcare Management & Leadership program?
 Click here for more information!